nicflores/ha-data-service/TALK_NOTES.md

 I wanted to learn as much as I could about writing my own web servers.
 Luckily throughout my career I've had the oppotunity to work with libraries like Http4s, ZIO Https, and Rust's Axum & Actix.
 Over the years, though, I've realized web servers are HARD!
 There's a lot they need to do.
 So, instead learning the inner workings of all of these frameworks, I've carried a mental model of web requests and their structure in my head.
 So when I approached each of these libraries I asked my self - How do I write a Router? - How do I add a header? - How do I pass path parameter? - etc. Withouth needing to dig too much under the hood for each framework.

 ### Presentation Goal

 What I hope to build, over a series of talks, is a server that periodically downloads Yahoo finance data to an S3 bucket.
 Depending on how things go, we could eventually

 1. a web api backend to download Yahoo finance data to an S3 bucket
-2. write some Haskell to do some kind of simple analysis on the financial data downloaded to an S3 bucket
-3. write a samll distributed system and have the leader service communicate with the a worker service over grpc or a message bus, with the leader service to receive messages
-4. or we can do some sentiment on company news snippets

 ## Haskell Web Framework

 In the spirit of continuing my interest in writing web servers.
 I want to now dive into this topic usign Haskell.
 We'll start by with a very simple example and build up over time all the while examining the underlying functional aspects of the Haskell we are writing.

-A quick search reveals several web frameworks available within the Haskell ecosystem: `Yesod`, `Servant`, `Scotty`.
+A quick search reveals several web frameworks available within the Haskell ecosystem:

+1. Yesod: A full-featured, batteries-included framework with strong type safety.
+Uses its own templating system (Hamlet), form handling, authentication, and persistent database layer.
+Best for large applications where you want comprehensive features out of the box.
+2. Servant: A type-level DSL where you define your API as a type, and the framework generates both server and client code from it.
+Extremely type-safe and composable.
+Great for REST APIs where you want compile-time guarantees about your endpoints.
+3. Scotty: A lightweight, Sinatra-inspired micro-framework focused on simplicity.
+Minimal boilerplate, easy to learn, and good for small services or when you want to pick your own libraries for everything else.
+Backed by Haskells WAI (Web Application Interface) and WARP a fast HTTP server built on WAI.

+WAI is Haskell's standard interface between web servers and applications.
+Think of it like:

+1. Rack in Ruby
+2. WSGI in Python.

 In this talk we'll be using Scotty.
-The only reason for this choice was because at a glace at a basic server and handler for each of these frameworks, Scotty looked the most straight foward and most familiar to me.
+The only reason for this choice was because glancing at the code for a basic server and handler for each of these frameworks, Scotty looked the most straight foward and most familiar to me.

 To get started, a simple get request looks like using Scotty.